 Note: The Ansible inventory file doesn't need to provide any connection details, as they must be configured into the Pillar.
-If you do provide them however, they could be used to override the data compiled from the Pillar.
-See Overriding Pillar data for an example.
+If you do provide them however, they will be ignored.
+The Roster file (Ansible inventory in this case) needs to provide really just the name of the devices you want to manage - everything else must go into the Pillar.